 What to Do in York with Kids – I’m a practical girl and York tempted me firstly because it’s on the East Coast line, therefore pretty easy to reach from Aberdeen, Dundee and Edinburgh.
 I didn’t expect to fall for the city quite as much as I did.
 Olde world charm, horrible gruesome history (which every tour guide I met seemed to relish), a small, compact walkable city, packed with attractions (barely a dull museum in sight) and the food offering is tempting too.
 Oh, and the shopping is delicious if you can get half an hour or so away from your little darlings.

-So below are my personal recommendations of family activities with tots in York.
-Detailed posts on individuals sites to come but this is the teaser menu!
+So below are my personal recommendations of family activities with children in York.

-The Jorvik Viking Centre recently opened on 8 April after extensive flood damage and it’s the talk of York.
+The Jorvik Viking Centre recently opened in 2017 after extensive flood damage and it’s the talk of York.
 The queues are quite a talking point too – a 45 minute queue is impossible with small children.
 Book ahead or turn up at a quiet time.
 We nearly punched the sky when we rocked up on Sunday at 4.30pm and saw one (ONE!) couple in the queue ahead of us.
 Read our guide here on how to fast track the queues.